reddit-economics/economics-wiki/career.md

 * Grove et al, [Survive, then thrive: determinants of success in the economics PhD program](http://onlinelibrary.wiley.com/doi/10.1111/j.1465-7295.2007.00041.x/abstract)

-* Hisham Ford, [Memoirs of a Job Market Candidate](http://foad.sdsu.edu/~hfoad/memoirs.pdf) (2006).
+* Hisham Foad, [Memoirs of a Job Market Candidate](http://foad.sdsu.edu/~hfoad/memoirs.pdf) (2006).
 Hisham went from Kenyon College (BA) to Emory (PhD) and now works as a professor at San Diego State University.

 * Some [advice](http://web.stanford.edu/~niederle/Advice_Chicago.pdf) for the job market by Chicago PhDs.